Didn't Get Tickets to the Pullen Park Holiday Express? Here are 13 Other Options

 Tweetsie Railroad, Blowing Rock

 Take a night-time train ride through the Blue Ridge Mountains on a crisp winter’s night as you enjoy Christmas carols and the tracks dazzlingly lit for the holidays during Tweetsie Railroad's seasonal Christmas celebration.
 Remember to dress warmly; the cars have open windows.
 You can also select your Christmas tree, sing with carolers and take in the dazzling light displays and holiday decorations throughout the park.
-A limited number of tickets are available.
-Buying tickets for this event in advance is highly recommended.
+Tickets are for a specific date and train ride time.
+A limited number of guests are admitted nightly, so advance tickets are strongly recommended.

 Photo from Denton FarmPark